genitejohnmark-a11y/johnmark-portfolio/README.md

  🏆 Leadership & Achievements

-- 🧑‍💼 Board Member – IC LSG
+- 🎖️ Elected Board Member of IC LSG
-- 🏅 Head Committee – NSTP Project SHINE
+- 🌟 Head Committee of NSTP Project SHINE
+- 💻 Developed an Inventory Management System in ComProg 2
+- 🛍️ Created the YOUR FIT E-Commerce Website in IT Elec
-- 🤝 Active in academic and community projects
+- 🎤 Active in Singing and Performing Activities
+- 💃 Passionate in Dancing and Creative Arts
+- 🎖️ PSITS REGION XI- Sayaw Sinco

  🎯 Interests